privacyint/website-guides/guide-steps/en/guide-frontends.md

 # Body

 Many mainstream Internet platforms, such as YouTube and Twitter, often collect extensive user data, track online activities, and employ algorithms to create content recommendations based on individual preferences.
 For a privacy-conscious user, this is nothing short of a nightmare.
-As a solution, you may opt for alternative front-ends — that is, a different website for the same content — to mitigate these privacy risks and reduce your digital footprint.
+Making use of alternative front-ends allows you to access the content you want, while minimising the data collected about you.
+Essentially, this corresponds to using a different website to access the same content.
 By using alternative interfaces, you can avoid some of the data tracking mechanisms employed by major platforms, thus preserving a higher level of anonymity and control over your online presence.

 Alternative front-ends may prioritize open-source and decentralized models, offering users more transparency and control over how their data is handled (e.g. not storing it on the cloud).
 Decentralized platforms often distribute data across multiple servers, reducing the risk of centralized data breaches.
-The absence of targeted advertisements that are prevalent on mainstream platforms, [which poses a high risk of privacy infringement](13), is typical in alternative front-ends, as they adopt different monetization models that don't rely on extensive user profiling and data collection (e.g. donations).
+The absence of targeted advertisements that are prevalent on mainstream platforms, [which poses a high risk of privacy infringement](13), is a common feature in alternative front-ends, as they tend to adopt different monetization models that don't rely on extensive user profiling and data collection (e.g. donations).
 Opting for alternative front-ends minimizes your exposure to certain privacy risks associated with popular, data-driven platforms.

 ### Alternative front-ends